US stocks move lower and pull S&P 500 back from its record

 Wall Street analysts predict that companies in the S&P 500 will deliver 5% growth in second-quarter earnings, according to FactSet.
 That would mark the lowest rate since the fourth quarter of 2023.

+Several airline stocks were down a day after encouraging quarterly results from Delta Air Lines set off a rally in the sector.
+Delta dropped 2.4%, United fell 3.9% and American was 4.1% lower.

-Shares of T-Mobile were largely unchanged after the Justice Department announced Thursday that it would not prevent the company from closing on its proposed $4.4 billion acquisition of U.S. Cellular.
+Elsewhere in the market, shares of T-Mobile slipped 0.6% after the Justice Department announced Thursday that it would not prevent the company from closing on its proposed $4.4 billion acquisition of U.S. Cellular.
 That deal, announced more than a year ago, had come under antitrust scrutiny from the Justice Department under President Joe Biden’s administration.

+Shares in aviation company Red Cat Holdings jumped 17.8% after Defense Secretary Pete Hegseth issued orders aimed at ramping up production and deployment of drones.

-European stock indexes were lower following a mostly lower finish in Asian markets.
+European stock indexes were broadly lower following a mostly lower finish in Asian markets.

-Meanwhile, bitcoin climbed to another all-time high Friday, briefly eclipsing $118,000 before easing back to $117,600, according to Coindesk.
+Meanwhile, bitcoin climbed to another all-time high Friday, briefly eclipsing $118,000 before easing back to around $117,800, according to Coindesk.

 Bitcoin's price jump came amid bullish momentum across risk assets and coincides with Nvidia's surge to a $4 trillion valuation.
 It also comes days before the U.S. Congress' Crypto Week on July 14, where lawmakers will debate a series of bills that could define the regulatory framework for the industry.